10 Tips on How to Become Your Authentic, Bold Self

 7. Take inventory

-Identify which areas of your life are harmonious and flowing with peace.
-Give thanks and outwardly express your gratitude.
-Then take stock of those areas you’ve identified that keep breaking or repeating old patterns, trying to resolve them with the same old solutions.
-Write it down, put it up where you can see it, and intently focus on those areas and how they make you feel.
-Write those feelings down as well.
-Then focus on what you want your desired outcome to look like.
+Identify what areas of your life are harmonious and flowing with peace, give thanks and outwardly express your gratitude.
+Then take stock of those areas you have identified that keep breaking, repeating old patterns, with trying to resolve them with the same old solutions.
+Write it down, put it up where you can see it and intently focus on them and how they make you feel.
+Write these down as well, then focus on what you want your desired outcome to look like.

 8. Change and adapt

 This is the grooming phase.
-You took stock and planned in the previous step; now you need to map out or sketch what needs to happen next.
-Choose the opposite of what you usually say or do to resolve these issues.
-Do it scared.
-Do it uncomfortably.
-And do it with faith, believing that it will work out positively for you, without any preempted expectations.
+You took stock and planned in the previous step.
+Now you need to map out or sketch what needs to happen next.
+Choose the opposite of what you usually say or do to resolve these.
+Do it scared, do it uncomfortably, and do it with faith, believing that it will work out positively for yourself without any preempted expectations.

 9. Seek feedback

-We often take on new tasks, projects, or paths, or make decisions and wonder if we’re on the right track.
-Especially when it comes to self-improvement, we want to know if we’re making a positive impact.
-Seek feedback from trusted sources, people whom you value and trust for their input in your life.
+We often take on new tasks, projects, paths, or make decisions and wonder if we’re on the right track and especially when it's self-improvement, we want to know if we’re making a positive impact.
+Seek feedback from trusted sources.
+People whom you value and trust for their input in your life.
 Be it your coach, mentor, spouse, or friend.

 10. Prioritise wellbeing

 As you venture on this unknown journey, know you are loved and supported.
 Know that this is a marathon, and it will take time.
-Speak kindly to yourself.
-Think humbly of yourself.
-Take breaks, whether it means solo travel or a night or day out with a friend or spouse.
-Invest in your hobbies and take care of your health, spiritual, mental, emotional, and physical.
-Celebrate your wins, great and small, and compliment yourself.
+Speak kindly to yourself, think humbly of yourself.
+Take breaks if it means solo travel or a night/day out with a friend or spouse.
+Invest in your hobbies and take care of your health (spiritual, mental, emotional & physical).
+Celebrate your wins, great and small and compliment yourself.

 Be bold and be you